How Dio Started Over as Band Leader on ‘Holy Diver’

-Just as soon as the singer’s quarrelsome departure from Sabbath became official, Ronnie was free at last to shape his own career path, confident in the knowledge that, after years of playing second fiddle to domineering guitar legends like Iommi and Blackmore, his own name commanded more than respect to stand up on its own and carry his new endeavor: named simply, Dio.
+Just as soon as the singer’s quarrelsome departure from Sabbath became official, Ronnie was free at last to shape his own career path, confident in the knowledge that, after years of playing second fiddle to domineering guitar legends like Tony Iommi and Ritchie Blackmore, his own name commanded more than respect to stand up on its own and carry his new endeavor: named simply, Dio.

-And so, taking everything he’d learned over the years about complex band politics and scouting for talented musicians from across the globe, RJD efficiently recruited seasoned Scottish-born bassist Jimmy Bain (Rainbow, Wild Horses) and relative unknown Irish guitar prodigy Vivian Campbell (Sweet Savage) to join him and fellow American-bred, Sabbath exile Vinnie Appice to craft the celebrated songs that would comprise Dio’s debut ‘Holy Diver.’
+Taking everything he’d learned over the years about complex band politics and scouting for talented musicians from across the globe, Ronnie efficiently recruited seasoned Scottish-born bassist Jimmy Bain (Rainbow, Wild Horses) and relative unknown Irish guitar prodigy Vivian Campbell (Sweet Savage) to join him and fellow American-bred, Sabbath exile Vinnie Appice to craft the celebrated songs that would comprise Holy Diver.

-Yes, the LP was heartily embraced by the specialized metal press and thousands of discerning fans of Dio's prior exploits around the world, but in America, ‘Holy Diver’ stalled just outside the Top 50 albums (peaking at No. 56, to be exact) and traveled on a long road to Gold certification 18 months later.
+The LP was heartily embraced by the specialized metal press and thousands of fans of Dio's prior exploits around the world, but Holy Diver was no commercial home run blast for Ronnie James Dio and his fledgling solo career.
+In America, Holy Diver stalled at No. 56 and traveled on a long road to gold certification 18 months later.

-Five years later, ‘Holy Diver’ would finally be certified Platinum in America, and while Dio, the band’s, career was itself in frank decline by then, Ronnie James Dio's legacy was unquestionably secure as one of heavy metal’s greatest vocalists.
+It took another five years before Holy Diver would finally be certified platinum in the U.S. Dio's career was itself in decline by then, but Ronnie James Dio's legacy was unquestionably secure as one of heavy metal’s greatest singers.